 The Ceylon Cinnamon powder adds texture and a complex, deep flavor.
 The Hungarian Paprika adds a touch of sizzle without being chili hot.
 The taste of Ceylon Cinnamon is never overpowering.
 In fact, you may not even notice it, but it contributes to the flavor and brings the other ingredients to life.

-This a complex recipe but well worth it when you want something deep down satisfying.
-It has many ingredients which takes time to assemble.
+This is a complex recipe, but it's well worth the effort when you're craving something deeply satisfying.
+It includes many ingredients that take time to assemble.
 Prepare it on an early Sunday morning.
-Get up early, take time to prepare, Then curl up on the sofa with a good book while it cooks.
-By Lunch time it is done.
-Sip a glass of red wine when the carrots are cooking in the final stages. .
-Serve it with Rice, Couscous or rustic bread.
-But we discovered pairing this with Asian style pan fried Shishito peppers is a great combination.
-And the leftover is great to take to work on Monday.
+Rise early, take your time to prepare it, then curl up on the sofa with a good book while it simmers.
+By lunchtime, it will be ready.
+Enjoy a glass of red wine while the carrots are in their final stages of cooking.
+Serve it with rice, couscous, or rustic bread.
+Plus, the leftovers are perfect to take to work on Monday.

 Prep Time : 25 Minutes